OfficeDev/Microsoft-Teams-Samples/samples/bot-people-picker-adaptive-card/csharp/README.md

 5. Setup Manifest for Teams
 - __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the ./AppManifest folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
-    - **Zip** up the contents of the `AppPaAppManifestckage` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
+    - **Zip** up the contents of the `AppManifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)

 - Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
 From the lower left corner, select Apps